rotundasoftware/backbone-courier/README.md

 ```

-A view spawns a message that is passed to its parent using `view.spawn( messageName, [data] )`.
+Use `view.spawn( messageName, [data] )` to spawn a message that is passed up to a view's parent.

 ```javascript
 myView.spawn( "selected", this.model );
 ```

 The view's parent can then "handle" the message and / or pass it to the parent's own parent, and so on, up the view hierarchy.
-By default, the DOM tree is used to infer the view hierarchy.
+(The DOM tree is used to determine the view hierarchy.)

 ![](https://github.com/rotundasoftware/backbone.courier/blob/master/diagram.jpg)

-Here is an example of a view that both spawn a message to its ancestors, and handles a message from its children.
+Here is an example of a view that both spawns a message to its ancestors, and handles a message from its children.

 ```javascript
 MyViewClass = Backbone.View.extend( {